 - A passenger horsing around in the train car

-When trying to determine degrees of fault, courts looks at various evidence such surveillance video, medical records, eye-witnesses, and photos of the damage and train track conditions.
+When trying to determine degrees of fault, courts look at various evidence such surveillance video, medical records, eye-witnesses, and photos of the damage and train track conditions.

 Victims of train injuries in Nevada may bring a personal injury lawsuit within two (2) years of the accident.6